About DeKalb County

 Sheriff & Law Enforcement

-The DeKalb County Sheriff's Office is responsible for law enforcement in the unincorporated areas of the county.
+DeKalb County Sheriff's Office is responsible for law enforcement in the unincorporated areas of DeKalb County.
 It operates under the leadership of the elected sheriff and is tasked with patrolling rural areas, responding to emergencies, and maintaining peace and order.
-The office also manages the DeKalb County Jail, processes arrests, and maintains criminal records.
-Notable programs include community policing initiatives and crime prevention efforts aimed at enhancing public safety and fostering community relations.
+The office also manages DeKalb County Jail, processes arrests, and maintains criminal records.
+Notable programs include community policing initiatives and crime prevention efforts meant to enhancing public safety and supporting the community relations.

 Police Departments

-In addition to the DeKalb County Sheriff's Office, law enforcement in the county is provided by municipal police departments, including the Smithville Police Department and the Alexandria Police Department.
+In addition to DeKalb County Sheriff's Office, law enforcement in DeKalb County is provided by municipal police departments, including the Smithville Police Department and the Alexandria Police Department.
 These agencies are responsible for maintaining law and order within their respective city limits.
-They coordinate with the sheriff's office on major crimes and emergencies, ensuring a comprehensive approach to public safety across the county.
+They coordinate with the sheriff's office on major crimes and emergencies, making sure of a full approach to public safety across DeKalb County.
 Each department operates independently but shares resources and information to effectively address criminal activity and community concerns.

 Law Enforcement & Arrests

-The DeKalb County Sheriff's Office serves as the primary law enforcement agency for unincorporated areas of DeKalb County, Tennessee, providing patrol services, criminal investigations, civil process service, and operation of the county jail.
-The Sheriff's Office is located at 1 Public Square in Smithville and can be reached at (615) 597-4935.
+DeKalb County Sheriff's Office is the primary law enforcement agency for unincorporated areas of DeKalb County, Tennessee, providing patrol services, criminal investigations, civil process service, and operation of DeKalb County jail.
 The agency's website provides information on services, community programs, and contact details.
-The DeKalb County Jail, operated by the Sheriff's Office, houses pre-trial detainees and sentenced misdemeanor offenders.
+DeKalb County Jail, operated by the Sheriff's Office, houses pre-trial detainees and sentenced misdemeanor offenders.

 • To request arrest records, citizens should submit a written request to the Sheriff's Office or the arresting agency, describing the records sought with reasonable specificity.